-Our results illustrate shareholder advocacy's potential to expand women's participation in corporate leadership.
-The success of The Big Three's campaigns shows that a concerted effort by influential stakeholders can drive change, even in the absence of government mandates.
-The dominance of the "old boys club" and a focus on hiring directors with past director and CEO experience kept firms from adding more female directors until they faced investor pressure.
-Unlike California's quota, which led to tokenism (Hwang, Shivdasani, and Simintzi, 2020), we find that this investor-led initiative upgraded women's role on boards, including sitting on and chairing the nominating committee.
-Because males with homophilic professional networks have dominated corporate boards, even a short-lived investor push could lead to a virtuous cycle of increasing female participation over time by bringing more diverse professional networks into the orbit of the firm (Matsa and Miller, 2011).
-The increased representation of women on nominating committees could especially support this virtuous cycle (Guldiken et al., 2019; Field, Souther, and Yore, 2020).
+Our results illustrate shareholder advocacy's potential to expand women's participation in corporate leadership in ways that differ from government mandates.
+Unlike California's quota, which led to tokenism (Hwang, Shivdasani, and Simintzi, 2020), we find that this investor-led initiative upgraded women's role on boards, including chairing the nominating committee.
+And in contrast to the response to Norway's quota (Seierstad and Opsahl, 2011), firms responding to the Big Three's pressure did not disproportionately hire the same women.
+By bringing more diverse professional networks into the firm's orbit and increasing women's representation on nominating committees, this investor push could lead to a self-reinforcing cycle of increasing female participation over time (Guldiken et al., 2019; Field et al., 2020; Matsa and Miller, 2011).